lyhue1991/eat_tensorflow2_in_30_days/Chapter3.md

 The second level is the kernel implementing C++.
 These kernels are able to run on distributed cross platforms.

-The third level contains operators in written in Python, which provides low-level API instructions that packaging C++ kernels, including operators, graphs, automatic differentiate, etc.
+The third level contains operators in written in Python, which provides low-level API instructions that packaging C++ kernels, including tensor operator, graph, automatic differentiate, etc.
 For example: `tf.Variable`, `tf.constant`, `tf.function`, `tf.GradientTape`, `tf.nn.softmax`...
 If we compare a model to a house, then these third level APIs are the bricks.

 The fourth level contains model components implemented in Python.
-They provide packaging to the low-level API functions, including model layers, loss functions, optimizers, data pipelines, and feature columns, etc.
+They provide packaging to the low-level API functions, including model layers, loss functions, optimizers, data pipelines, feature columns, etc.
 For example: `tf.keras.layers`, `tf.keras.losses`, `tf.keras.metrics`, `tf.keras.optimizers`, `tf.data.DataSet`, `tf.feature_column`...
 If we compare a model to a house, then these fourth level APIs are the walls.